alexaharti/website-design-sample/README.md

 ## Project Description

 This Website Design Sample Project is suitable for any company.
 The website consists of six pages, each with a unique design, providing great understanding of the company and its offerings for visitors.
-The project is developed using HTML and CSS, making it easy to integrate into any company's needs.
+The project is developed using HTML and CSS, making it easy to integrate into any company's standards.

 Pages: